Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Cognitive_ILL.md

-# Instructor-Led Lab: Introduction to U-SQL
+# Instructor-Led Lab: Introduction to U-SQL and its cognitive extensions

 # Introduction